lino-framework/lino/docs/dev/actors.rst

     they would lead to the unexpected behaviour of closing the window.

-  .. attribute:: slave_grid_format = 'grid'
+  .. attribute:: slave_grid_format

     How to display this table when it is a slave in a detail window.
+Must be one of the following values:

-    `grid` (default) to render as a grid.
+    - `'grid'` (default) to render as a grid.
-    `summary` to render a summary in a HtmlBoxPanel.
+    - `'summary'` to render a summary in a HtmlBoxPanel.
-    `html` to render plain html a HtmlBoxPanel.
+    - `'html'` to render plain html a HtmlBoxPanel.

-    Example: :class:`links.LinksByController`
+    Example: :class:`ml.households.SiblingsByPerson`.

   .. attribute:: preview_limit